 As with anti-Semitism, this idea of a quest for world dominion is but one of many root-causes that define Islamophobia.
 Such parallels have caused various racist watch-dogs to come forward with a dubious claim, that “Muslims are the Jews of today”.

-In support of this claim, Jacob Holdt, photographer and writer, famous for “American Pictures”, and Danish writer and historian Rune Engelbreth, are pointing to what they consider as “..hate-filled rhetoric reminiscent of anti-Semitic propaganda of the 1930′s”, – that “has become an accepted part of the Danish political debate”.
+In support of this claim, Jacob Holdt, photographer and writer, famous for “American Pictures”, and Danish writer and historian Rune Engelbreth, are pointing to what they consider to be “..hate-filled rhetoric reminiscent of anti-Semitic propaganda of the 1930’s”, – that “has become an accepted part of the Danish political debate”.

 To prove the equation, they quote members of the Danish People’s Party, who have called Muslims “a plague over Europe“, and “a cancer on Danish society”.
 (It is common knowledge of course, that Jews were perceived by Nazis as “the world plague”).